 The Final Word

-The following op-ed was printed in the Livingston County News on 11/01/2013, four days before the election.
-The other guy didn’t break up his content with headlines like we did.
+The following op-ed, written by yours truly, was printed in the Livingston County News on 11/01/2013, four days before the election.
+Our opponent didn’t break up his content with headers like we did.
 I’d like to think that’s why we won.
-(You can let a girl dream, right?)
+(Let a girl dream).

 New Sheriff in Town

-After Tom was sworn into office, I wrote content for the Sheriff’s Department webpage.
+After Tom was sworn into office, I wrote some short copy for the Sheriff’s Department webpage.

 Law enforcement must respect the people that we serve.
 When we work together and keep the lines of communication open, we can achieve our primary common goal: public safety.
 As your Sheriff, I am fully committed to running this office with fairness and serving all of you equally with dignity, as I have since the first day I was sworn in as a police officer.Thomas J. Dougherty, Sheriff of Livingston County